Aishwarya55/zendesk-coding-challenge/README.md

 ## Steps to install
  1. Git clone [zendesk-coding-challenge](https://github.com/Aishwarya55/zendesk-coding-challenge.git) or download zip
- 2. Run the App by typing `docker compose up dev`.
+ 2. Run the App by typing `docker-compose up dev`.
 This runs the application in the development mode and the application can directly be accessed by navigating to `http://localhost:3000` in your web browser.

  # About the application and Usage
  ## Project Structure